Amsterdam Journal

 Amsterdam loves to protest.
 Another distinctly Amsterdam fixture is the male-only public urinals.
 These are placed along the canals and are basically a convoluted green metal screen behind which men can pee.
 This flows into the canal.
 The structure is topless and bottomless--just the important middle areas are covered--so they clean themselves when it rains.
 After living with these urinals for years, the women of the city began to shout one day that they wanted public urinals too, equal rights after all.
 This culminated in a squat down--a band of demonstrators commandeered a bridge over a major canal, hiked up their skirts, and let flow.
 While it was a successful production in that it received much attention, the women never got their urinals and eventually gave up.

 Later on we stopped at a dairy farm and cheeserie, or whatever you call a place that makes cheese.
 During the warm months they make the cheese called Gouda.
-We more than we ever wanted to know about Gouda--it will keep for ever in the paraffin that encases it, though it will get harder as it gets older; you can bring this cheese They only wear them for weddings and gardeninginto the U.S. as long as you haven't cut through the paraffin, and so on.
+We more than we ever wanted to know about Gouda--it will keep for ever in the paraffin that encases it, though it will get harder as it gets older; you can bring this cheese into the U.S. as long as you haven't cut through the paraffin, and so on.

 When the weather gets colder, they stop making cheese and start making clogs.
 One piece of wood gets shaved into a single clog..
 However, no one wears the famous Dutch footwear anymore.
 It is good for two occasions--one, for gardening it can't be beat, and two for weddings.
 Traditional weddings require a fancy pair of clogs for the happy couple.
 One pair is intended to last you a lifetime...